Blue-Beaker/MTE_Galactic_Tweaks/README.md

 Fix the side to pull fluid from the liquefier.
 #### Slimeling GUI Tweak
 In slimeling GUI, do not autofocus the textbox, and make it possible to close the GUI with a press of 'E'.
+#### Universal buckets
+(Disabled by default) Replace GC buckets with forge ones, to fix problems with other mods.